baloise/kx-mobility-sumo/README.md

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io#https://github.com/baloise/repository-template-nosrc)

-## idea: Evaluate the use of "simulation of urban mobility" to enhance our products and services
+## idea: Evaluate the use of "simulation of urban mobility" to enhance our insurance products and services

 Predicting the future within mobility is crucial: simulating this in advance is one way of prediction.